 Ali et al. (2014) examine the economic incentives of adopting virtual currencies and assess potential risks to monetary and financial stability.
-They argue that the incentives embedded in the current design of virtual currencies restrict their widespread usage.
-A key attraction of such schemes at present is their low transaction fees.
+A key attraction of virtual currencies at present is their low transaction fees.
 But these fees may increase as usage grows and may eventually be higher than those charged by incumbent payment systems.
-Without specifying a theoretic framework, they also discuss various factors that influence the value of virtual currencies, such as return-risk tradeoffs, transaction cost and relative benefits, and habit formation.
-In their paper, the authors conclude that virtual currencies have currently no sufficient mass to pose a real risk to the financial system, but this could conceivably change, if these currencies were to grow significantly.2
+They also discuss various factors that influence the value of virtual currencies, such as risk-return trade-offs, transaction costs and relative benefits, and habit formation.

-Velde (2013) reviews the mechanics and characteristics of virtual currencies.
-Velde defends bitcoin as an elegant implementation of a virtual currency - controlling its creation and avoiding its duplication simultaneously - but questions whether it can truly rival or replace existing currencies.
-The paper concludes that the use of bitcoin as a medium of exchange has so far been limited.
-It has been used as a means to transfer funds outside of traditional and regulated channels and, mainly, as a speculative investment opportunity.
-Investors bet on bitcoin because it may develop into a full-fledged currency that generates real transactions.
-Should bitcoin become widely accepted, it is unlikely that it will remain free of intervention by public authorities, if only because the governance of the bitcoin computational code and protocol is opaque and vulnerable.
-However, virtual currencies do represent a clever technical financial innovation that ultimately may be used by existing financial institutions or even governments.
+In an excellent primer on the mechanics of Bitcoin, Velde (2013) regards Bitcoin as an elegant implementation of virtual currency - controlling its creation and avoiding its duplication simultaneously - but questions whether it can truly rival or replace existing currencies.
+The paper argues that, should Bitcoin become widely accepted, it is unlikely that it will remain free of intervention by public authorities, if only because the governance of the Bitcoin computational code and "mining" protocol is opaque and vulnerable.

 Network effects may play an important role in the adoption of a virtual currency.
-In the context of competition among virtual currencies, Gandal and Hałaburda (2014) empirically investigate the presence of a "winner-takes-it-all" effect for the most popular virtual currency.
-Their data suggest that this effect is dominant only early in the market, but this trend is reversed in a later period which may be consistent with the use of virtual currencies as financial assets.
-Moreover, Sauer (2015) also discusses the demand for a virtual currency in the context of (one-sided) network effects.
-Our framework supplements these studies by providing a formal treatment of the positive relation between network adoption and the exchange rate.
+Hałaburda and Sarvary (2015) describe the emergence of virtual currency in the historical context of an ever-present competition among different forms of money.
+In the context of competition among virtual currencies, Gandal and Hałaburda (2014) empirically investigate the presence of a "winner-takes-all" effect for the most popular virtual currency.
+Their data suggest that this effect is only dominant early in the market, but this trend is reversed in a later period, which may be consistent with the use of virtual currencies as financial assets.
+Moreover, Sauer (2015) also discusses the demand for virtual currency in the context of (one-sided) network effects.